nicholas-abad/REMIND-Cancer/paper/README.md

-For generation of graphs within paper.
+For generation of graphs/plots within publication.